jackietng/My-React-Portfolio/README.md

 - [Questions](#questions)

 ## Description
-A single-page portfolio application built with React and Vite, showcasing a short biography, six deployed applications, and technical skills.
+A single-page portfolio application built with React and Vite, showcasing a short biography, deployed applications, and technical skills.
 The portfolio features a modern, responsive design with seamless navigation between different sections.

 ## Features
 - Navigation without page refresh